Pat O'Leary Line: Betrayals

 Given the large number of helpers involved in escape lines, their isolation from each other, and their geographic dispersion, the escape lines were relatively easy to infiltrate by German agents.
 The Pat O'Leary line was nearly destroyed by two betrayers: Harold Cole, code name "Paul," and Roger Le Neveu, called "Roger Le Legionnaire."
 Cole worked his way into the confidence of the Pat line by successfully escorting several groups of airmen from Lille in northernmost France to Marseille.
 The former English soldier was captured by the Germans in December 1941, and gave the Germans information which led to the arrest of several dozen helpers working for the Pat Line, nearly destroying the Line in northern France.
 Le Neveu, a Frenchman, similarly worked his way into the confidence of the Pat Line and was responsible for the arrest of Albert-Marie Guérisse and other Pat Line helpers in Marseille in March 1943.
-The Pat Line was reconstituted in Toulouse where it functioned for the remainder of the war.

 Notable members of the Line

 The government of France later recognized 475 men and women, 89 percent of them French, for their work with the Pat Line helping allied soldiers and airmen escape occupied Europe.
 Many others gave occasional assistance to the Pat Line.

 Prominent helpers of the Pat O'Leary Line were George Rodocanachi, a medical doctor, and his wife, Fanny; the afore-mentioned Donald Caskie; and Louis Nouveau, a businessman, and his wife, Renée.
 All three men were arrested and spent the rest of the war in prison.
 Rodocanachi died in the Buchenwald concentration camp.
 Fanny Rodocanachi survived the war in Marseille and Renée Nouveau escaped to Great Britain.
 Nancy Wake was a courier for the Pat Line and, along with her husband, Henri Fiocca, sheltered many airmen in their luxurious Marseille apartment.
 Wake escaped to Spain in 1943; the Gestapo arrested and executed Fiocca.
+Danielle Georgette Reddé was another courier and later became an SOE agent.
 Andrée Borrel evaded arrest as a member of the Pat Line and became an agent of the United Kingdom's clandestine organization, the Special Operations Executive (SOE), and was later captured and executed.
 Mary Lindell, resident in Paris, collected downed airmen and sent them to the Pat Line in Marseille.
 She founded the "Marie-Claire Line" and was imprisoned by the Germans.
 In Lyon, SOE agent and American Virginia Hall assisted downed airmen and the Pat Line.
 SOE agent Anthony Brooks, worked with the Pat Line in 1941.
 Alfonsina Bueno ran a house on the line in Banyuls-sur-Mer until her arrest in February 1943.